-To find out more about our work in this area, or to discuss the work of our barristers, please contact Luke Christmas from our practice management team.
+To find out more about our work in this area, or to discuss the work of our barristers, please contact Melvin Warner from our practice management team.

 Doughty Street has always been the home of prison law.
 Its practitioners have been involved in many of the leading House of Lords cases over the last two decades, cases which have brought about important advances in prisoners’ rights but also the development of key principles in human rights and administrative law.